Dear Ms. Vicki,

 1. Verify his active-duty status.

 At this point, your husband may or may not be on active duty.
-If you have his social security number and birthdate, you can request a certificate verifying Active Duty Status from the Defense Manpower Data Center.
+If you have his Social Security number and birth date, you can request a certificate verifying active-duty status from the Defense Manpower Data Center.

 2. Use a service-specific locator service.

 There is no central locating service for military members.
 The Navy, Air Force and Marine Corps provide their own locator services.
-You can find contact for those services here.
+You can find contacts for those services here.
 The Army no longer provides this service.